 Some visitors or locals take day trips to Juayua and enjoy what the small town has to offer, especially on the weekends.

 The city of Santa Ana has plenty of activities that can be done inside the city or nearby.
 So, there is no wonder why this city is popular with tourists.
-Stay in Santa Ana and explore all the touristic activities that the city offers.
-Then take day trips and explore the touristic spots near the city.
+Stay in Santa Ana and explore all the tourist activities that the city offers.
+Then take day trips and explore the tourist spots near the city.

 The Santa Ana July festivities are celebrated every year in the last two weeks of July.
 The celebrations are in honor of Our lady of Santa Ana, patron saint of the city.

 These July festivities are among the top celebrations in the country.
 The activities held during these weeks are mainly religious.
 However, it also includes outdoor festivities, live music, and gastronomy, to name a few.

 Getting to the City of Santa Ana El Salvador

 There are many ways to get to Santa Ana.
 The starting point will be the deciding factor on which route to take.
 And the mode of transportation will be a factor in how long it will take you to get there.